Transformation through Sacred Art,

 Robert Powell was born in 1947 in Reading, England, and studied mathematics at the University of Sussex, graduating with a Master's degree.
 At the same time, he developed an interest in astronomy and this, in turn, led him to explore the roots of astrology, the ancient science of the connections between the stars and human beings.

-Karen Rivers, PhD, and author of Love and the Evolution of Consciousness: A Study of the Transformation of the Human Soul, the Double, and the Spirit, is co-founder of the Sophia Foundation, founder of Chrysalis Productions, a transformational theater company for children and adults, and founder of the Rosamira Circle, “the Rose of Peace,” which seeks to awaken within children and adults an understanding and respect for all faith traditions.
+Karen Rivers, PhD, and author of Love and the Evolution of Consciousness: a Study of the Transformation of the Human Soul, the Double, and the Spirit, has dedicated her work to the mysteries of the Divine Feminine.
+Along with Robert Powell, Karen co-founded the Sophia Foundation.
+She also founded Chrysalis Productions, a transformational theater company for children and adults, and the Rosamira Circle, a spiritual community awakening within children and adults an ever-deepening relationship with the spiritual world.
 She integrates the interfaith commonalities of the world religions and the esoteric teachings of Rudolf Steiner and Valentin Tomberg in her courses, spiritual counseling, and ministry.
-With the Sophia Foundation, Karen has co-led pilgrimages to sacred sites around the world including Turkey, Palestine, France, Great Britain, Italy, Greece, Egypt, India, the Grand Canyon, South Africa, and Peru.
-She is Director of the New Chartres Academy and a faculty member of The Wisdom School of Graduate Studies.
+With the Sophia Foundation, Karen has co-led pilgrimages to sacred sites around the world including Turkey, Palestine, France, Great Britain, Italy, Greece, Egypt, India, the Grand Canyon, South Africa, Peru, and Bali.
+She Directed the New Chartres Academy for ten years, while serving on the faculty of The Wisdom School of Graduate Studies.